Patient-139

 My family member came in on Saturday to the ER (emergency room) at Sunrise Hospital.
 She was admitted.

-Sunday night she had an "accident' and needed to be cleaned up.
-The staff told her to go back to bed and said "we don't change linens."
+Sunday night she had an "accident" and needed to be cleaned up.
+The staff told her to go back to bed and said, "We don't change linens."

 We spoke to the house supervisor and the charge nurse.